largecats/computer-networking-notes/chapter1/chapter1.md

 **Queuing delay.** Time the packet spends waiting to be transmitted onto the link.
 - Related to the traffic arriving at the queue.
+- Can vary from packet to packet.
+Usually characterized statistically, e.g., average queuing delay.

 **Transmission delay.** Time required to push all the packet’s bits into the link.
 - Number of bits in packet / link transmission rate.